 Is Career Information Available?

 The college maintains a career information library to assist students in planning their career goals.
-Counselors and interest and aptitude testing are also available to assist in career guidance.
+Counselors are available to aid in career decision-making.
+This may include interest and aptitude testing when appropriate.

 Is There a Student Association?